MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 Cloud App Security will sync your policy details to its servers for each new app you sign in to.
 This may take up to one minute.

-## Step 3: Configure advanced controls and non-featured apps in the Cloud App Security portal<a name="portal"></a>
+## Step 3: Configure advanced controls and any apps in the Cloud App Security portal<a name="portal"></a>

 The instructions above helped you create a built-in Cloud App Security policy for featured apps directly in Azure AD.

 To configure an advanced policy, create an [access policy](access-policy-aad.md) or a [session policy](session-policy-aad.md) in Cloud App Security.

-To apply the policy to a non-featured application, follow the instructions to [self-onboard a non-featured application for use with Conditional Access App Control](proxy-deployment-non-featured-apps.md).
+To apply the policy to a any app, follow the instructions to [self-onboard a any app for use with Conditional Access App Control](proxy-deployment-any-app.md).

-To request support for a non-featured application:
+To request support for a any app:

 1. In the Cloud App Security portal, go to the settings cog and choose **Conditional Access App Control**.
 You should see a message letting you know that new Azure AD apps were discovered by Conditional Access App Control.